Surbhi-Sahu-54/BridgeLabz-Training/README.md

 ---

-Day 1 - Strings
+### Day 1 - Strings
-Date: 22-Dec-2025
+**(Date: 22-Dec-2025)**

-Learning: String immutability, String vs StringBuilder vs StringBuffer, and common String methods.
+- Learning: String immutability, String vs StringBuilder vs StringBuffer, and common String methods.
-Implemented the properties and use cases of Strings.
+- Implemented the properties and use cases of Strings.
-Solved multiple problems and studied concepts of strings.
+- Solved multiple problems and studied concepts of strings.
-Committed and pushed solutions to the repository.
+- Committed and pushed solutions to the repository.
 🔗 *Code Link:*
 [Day 1 - Strings](https://github.com/Surbhi-Sahu-54/BridgeLabz-Training/tree/core-java-practice/gcr-codebase/string)

+---

+### Day 2 - Extras
+**(Date: 23-Dec-2025)**

+- Learned about available java packages and their use cases.
+- Solved questions of strings by using built-in String functions.
+- Solved date and time questions.
+- Solved multiple problems of different topics by using built-in functions.
+- Committed and pushed solutions to the repository.